ch0fo/FedEx-Automation/README.md

 okta_password='your-fedex-password'
 okta_automation='1'

-FINAL REMARK: You won't be able to pull / push or do anything with git while connected to a YYZHQ network.
+You won't be able to pull / push or do anything with git while connected to a YYZHQ network.
 Make sure you are working from a vpn before using git.

+Do do a pip install for all the libraries listed in the libraries.txt file